turingschool-examples/ruby-exercises/README.md

 _Note: If you've just stumbled across this repository online, and are looking to work through these exercises, consider working through these [setup instructions](http://mod0.turing.io/setup-instructions) and [this guide to installing rbenv and a version of ruby](https://github.com/turingschool-examples/backend_module_0_capstone#environment), as these two items are pre-requisites to working on these ruby exercises below._

+## Structure of this repository
+- Every folder/directory in this repo contains a related set of exercises.
+- These folders can be tackled in any order depending on what skills you want to develop.
+- Each folder contains a `README.md` file that provides a summary of what skills you will develop with these exercises
+- Each exercise file within the folder will begin with comments providing more detail on:
+ - What skill you'll develop with this exercise and how this exercise will help you develop that skill
+ - A description of the exercise, and how you'll know that you've completed the exercise
+ - How you need to manipulate or work with this file to complete the exercise.
+- some exercises will require you to manipulate the "current" file and run it.
+Other exercises will require you to create _new_ files and then reference those files for the "current" file to work.

 ## Getting Started

 If you are new to Ruby, please see [Turing Prep Chapter 1: Make Mod 1 Easier Than It Otherwise Would Be](https://josh.works/turing-backend-prep-01-intro) for help getting started with these exercises.